beije/Tristram-Status/README.md

 Tristram-Status
 ===============

-A small project for the Diablo 1 community Tristr.am (http://tristr.am)
+A small project for the Diablo 1 community Tristr.am (http://tristr.am).
+Very cool.